jhennies/amst/README.md

         **params
     )

-To modify single parameters we recommend to fetch the defaults and adapt as desired, like so:
+To modify parameters we recommend to fetch the defaults and adapt as desired, like so:

     params = default_amst_params()
     params['n_workers'] = 12